reeselevine/arm-issue/README.md

 cmake --build .
 ```

+To run, use the command `./TestRunner parameters.txt`.
+The parameters included should be enough to reproduce the issue with high probability.

 Make sure that when cloning, the `--recurse-submodules` option is included, to pick up the easyvk submodule.